| How

 poorly cut, split ends and a general unhealthy condition)

 and outdated styles help anyone to get ahead.
+For the past two years, streaked and highlighted

 hair has been considered “in” and fashionable.